The Affordability–Capability Economic Framework (ACE)

 Affordability is the binding constraint of modern economic performance.

-The ACE Framework identifies how structural cost-stacks suppress household participation, erode capability, and dismantle national competitiveness.
+The ACE Framework identifies how structural cost‑stacks suppress participation, erode capability, and weaken system‑wide competitiveness across households, firms, investment, and innovation.

 The Doctrine: ACE reframes affordability as Economic Infrastructure, not a social outcome.